Guna-Venkat/ssj3-kaggle-projects/popcorn_sentiment_nlp/readme.md

 Welcome to **Popcorn NLP Sentiment Classification**, a classic binary text classification problem from the **IMDB Movie Review** dataset.
 This repository contains an end-to-end exploration using both traditional NLP and modern deep learning pipelines — part of the **SSJ3-ML-Journey**.

+This competition is based on the **Word2Vec NLP tutorial** developed at Kaggle, which explores semantic relationships in text using efficient deep-learning-inspired techniques.
+The dataset and challenge are grounded in real-world movie review sentiment analysis.

 ---

 ## 🎯 Objective